 It’s essential to know the answer to this question before starting your business.
 I’ve met with several people who never got their business off the ground because it required too much money.
 Remember, if you don’t have the capital available: Dream big, but start small.

-To start some businesses, such as residential cleaning or power washing, you may only need $1,000.
-Use these funds to register the business, purchase supplies, get your first customers, and then, you’ll be in business.
+To start a business, such as residential cleaning or power washing, you may only need $1,000.
+Use these funds to register the business, purchase supplies, and get your first customers, and then you’ll be in business.

 Opening a store with a location is more costly.
-You’ll need at least $50,000 in funding—possibly several hundred thousand dollars.
+You’ll need at least $50,000 in funding — and possibly several hundred thousand dollars more.
 For a very small retail store, you should plan on earning at least $100,000 a year to cover overhead costs and make a nice profit.

-If you need substantial debt to open your first business—over $20,000—you should seriously think about that decision.
+If you need substantial debt to open your first business — say, over $20,000 — you should seriously think about that decision.
 What’s the worst-case scenario?
-And how long will it take you to get out of debt?
-If possible, start part time with the business and acquire the necessary entrepreneurship skills.
+How long will it take you to get out of debt?
+If possible, start part-time with the business and acquire the necessary entrepreneurship skills.
 Or consider waiting.
 Save up cash, and take on as little debt as possible.

-Now that you’ve settled on an idea, it is time to really dive into the market.
+Now that you’ve settled on an idea, it is time to dive into the market.

-Once you have chosen your business idea, you need to test the idea to determine the likelihood that it will work.
-The majority of new business owners skip this step—that’s why 20–22% of small businesses fail within the first year according to the Bureau of Labor Statistics.
+Once you have chosen your business idea, you need to test that to determine the likelihood that it will work.
+The majority of new business owners skip this step — that’s why 20–22% of small businesses fail within the first year, according to the Bureau of Labor Statistics.

 Don’t skip this step!
 You may learn valuable information that alters the type of business you start or how you implement it.
-All the information you collect will go into your business plan (step No. 3).
+All the information you collect will go into your business plan (Step 3).

 Go through each section below and list your ideas: